KATARINA WENNSTAM

 Her books have been loved by readers and literary critics, and her first book, Flickan och skulden, is now considered a cult book.
 It was nominated for the August Prize for best non-fiction book and awarded the Vilhelm Moberg Scholarship, as well as the Swedish Bar Association's Grand Journalist Prize.

 Her new series Sekelskiftesmorden (The turn-of-the-century murders), marks a turning point in Wennstam's writing, without shifting the focus from women's issues.
-The first book, Dead Women Don't Forgive, was released in the fall of 2023 and the sequel, Dead Man's Woman, will be released in the fall of 2024.
+The first book, Dead Women Don't Forgive, was released in the fall of 2023 and the sequel, Dead Man's Woman, was released in the fall of 2024.

 Photo: Caroline Roosmark